LindaLuck/geospatial_ecology/TLS_ecological_application_lab.md

 **8. Fine register second point cloud.**
   * Select Scan 26 and Scan 17
   * Repeat the process (make sure final overlap is at 30%)
-  * Inspect the result - I'm sure by now you'll appreciate the neat alignment, even our shed is now complete
+  * Inspect the result - I'm sure by now you'll appreciate the neat alignment

 ![Figure 11.](screenshots/Registered.png)

 Notice along the edges of the point cloud how points become more sparse and large patches are blank.
-This is due to both, scanner range and occlusion.
-You can see how in forested areas the distance between individual scans will be inlfuence by stem density, while in more open country scanner range will be the limiting facor.
+How much area a single scan will cover depends on both, the scanner range and occlusion effect of nearby objects (i.e. your equipment and properties of your study site).
+How do you think your sampling strategy would differ in this wooded area compared to an open grassland?

 ![Figure 12.](screenshots/Edge.png)

 Along with range and occlusion I have also mentioned point density as variable to be considered.
 The data we are working with has been subsampled to 1 point cm<sup>-2</sup>.
-So let's explore how further subsampling will affect the quality of your point cloud.
+As the entire plot is comprised of 25 scans I chose this point density as a compromise between computing power and data quality.
+So let's explore how further subsampling will affect the quality of your data and why point density is an important aspect to consider.

 **9. Reduce point density.**
    * Select your favourite point cloud